Stadion Poljud: Design

 Stands are supported by a construction of reinforced concrete with entrances via 12 bridges placed 30–40 meters apart around the entire stadium as well as eight staircases.
 Underneath them is a trench holding office areas.
-The area around the stadium is composed of 60,000 square meters of designed landscape with greenery designated for pedestrians, with the stadium slightly beneath the grade level of surrounding traffic roads.
-Placed under the western stands are 11,000 square meters of sports facilities (three gyms, pool, sauna), official club offices and restaurants, while the eastern stands cover 9,100 square meters of business areas.
-The inner stadium ground is composed of 105x68 meters football pitch and 8 running tracks surrounding it.
+The area around the stadium is composed of 60,000 square meters of designed landscape with greenery designated for pedestrians, with the stadium slightly beneath the grade level of surrounding roads.
+Under the western stands are 11,000 square meters of sports facilities (three gyms, pool, sauna), official club offices and restaurants, while the eastern stands cover 9,100 square meters of business areas.
+The inner stadium ground is composed of a 105x68 meters football pitch and eight running tracks surrounding it.

 The stadium was refurbished before hosting the 2010 IAAF Continental Cup athletics competition.
 A new tartan track was constructed, including the introduction of new VIP boxes and seats.
 In October 2014, following heavy damage from Ultra Europe, a new pitch and drainage system were constructed, replacing the original ones that lasted for 35 years.

 In November 2015 the stadium was officially recognized as culture heritage.